Lucyjpjones/lj-fscr/testing.md

 <u>Contact form JS functionality</u>

 - I checked the contact form was working correctly by filling out the form and clicking submit.
-I received a browser 'SUCCESS' response, the form cleared and I recieved an email, so I know the functionality was working.
+I received a browser 'SUCCESS' response, the form cleared and I recieved an email, so I knew the functionality was working.

 **Products**